 Principles of Explainable AI

-The first is that the system should be able to explain its output and provide supporting evidence.
+An AI system should be able to explain its output and provide supporting evidence.
 According to the NIST report, a system is explainable when it “supplies evidence, support or reasoning related to an outcome or a process of an AI system.”
-This principle does not offer any specific metric or quality of those explanations.
-Rather, it simply says that explanations “will vary, and should, according to the given system and scenario.”
+This principle does not offer any specific metric or quality of those explanations, but that will likely vary depending on the given system, scenario and who the user is.

 As Ehsan puts it, “explainable AI is pluralistic.”
 There is no one-size-fits-all solution.
 “There are different types of fields.
 Different goals, different use cases.”

-“Regardless of the system’s decision accuracy, the corresponding explanation may or may not accurately describe how the system came to its conclusion or action,” the report continued.
+“Regardless of the system’s decision accuracy, the corresponding explanation may or may not accurately describe how the system came to its conclusion or action,” the NIST report continued.
 “Additionally, explanation accuracy needs to account for the level of detail in the explanation.”

 Explainable AI Use Cases